mustafamohsen/trendFinder/README.md

    - Analyzes sentiment and relevance

 3. **Notification System** 📢
-   - When significant trends are detected, sends Slack or Discord notifications based on cron job setup
+   - When significant trends are detected, sends Slack, Discord, or Pumble notifications based on cron job setup
    - Provides context about the trend and its sources
    - Enables quick response to emerging opportunities